Using your new World Account

 - Third-party businesses

-- Individuals for business purposes, VAT returns or your own company or personal bank account
+- Tax returns or your own company or personal bank account

 As a sole-trader, you can receive payments from approved marketplaces, tax authorities, and your own personal bank account.